-Figure 33.
-3.3-V Output TPS54540 Design Example
+Figure 32.
+3.3 V Output TPS54340B Design Example

-8.2.1.1 Design Requirements
+8.2.1 Design Requirements

-This guide illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
-A few parameters must be known to start the design process.
+This guide illustrates the design of a high frequency switching regulator using ceramic output capacitors.
+A few parameters must be known in order to start the design process.
 These requirements are typically determined at the system level.
-This example in Figure 33 is designed with the known parameters listed in Table 1.
+For this example, we will start with the following known parameters: